Do you have a question, a remark ? Please contact the author at firstname.lastname@example.org

 These discharges can also take the name of Lichtenberg discharges [Laurent]

-analysis should verify there is no circumstances in the
+performing a risk analysis should verify there is no circumstances

-process, like the presence of highly flammable gas mixed
+in the process, like the presence of highly flammable gas mixed with

-with the bulk solids, that could change significantly the MIE and
+the bulk solids, that could change significantly the MIE

 Cone discharges constitute a very important risk in bulk solids handling, although it is often overlooked or not well understood.
 This kind of discharge is initiated when a poorly conductive bulk solid is stored in a hopper after an operation that can charge it, like pneumatic transport or gravity chute over long distance.